 AddOrDie

-Add if not exists; die (throw exception) otherwise.
+Add if does not exist; die (throw exception) otherwise.

 AddOrUpdate